Ten Easy Ways to Save Money You Might Not Have Thought Of

 1.

 Have a “no spend” day.
-That means you don’t buy gas, food, anything.
-Once you do this, you can do it again and again.
-You’d be surprised how we just throw money around each day that we can hold onto a little longer.
+That means you don’t buy gas, food, or anything.
+Once you do this once or twice, you might find yourself doing it again and again.
+You’d be surprised how we just throw money around each day, that we can hold onto a little longer.
 It makes us feel good knowing there’s more money in our bank accounts or wallets.

 2.